Gauge Invariant Propagators and States in Quantum Electrodynamics: Introduction

-We can begin by recalling some of the reasons for a generalization of the traditional notion of states in QM and QFT.
-One key motivation has come from quantum gravity, where the difficulties in defining diffeomorphism-invariant physical quantities \cite{bergmann,kuchar,woodard,marolf06} have led to approaches in which states are defined in terms of information residing on boundaries \cite{hartle88,hartle94,oeckl,rovelliB}.
-Thus, eg., path integrals can be used to define ground-state wave-functions for different kinds of boundary \cite{hawkingPI} or even for spacetimes with no boundaries \cite{hartleH}.
-Much of modern quantum cosmology is also formulated using path integrals \cite{Qcosmo}
+One key motivation for this has come from quantum gravity, where the difficulties in defining diffeomorphism-invariant physical quantities \cite{bergmann,kuchar,woodard,marolf06} have led to approaches in which states are defined in terms of information residing on boundaries \cite{hartle88,hartle94,oeckl,rovelliB}.
+Path integrals can be used to define ground-state wave-functions for different kinds of boundary \cite{hawkingPI} or even for spacetimes with no boundaries \cite{hartleH,halliwell}.
+Much of modern quantum cosmology is also formulated using path integrals \cite{Qcosmo}.

-Another motivation for going beyond conventional QM has been to deal with topological field theories, and in the theory of fractional statistics for many-particle systems \cite{fracStat,wu84,stone}.
-That path integrals provide a more general formulation of QM has been known for a long time \cite{morette82}.

-We also note the extensive efforts to look for generalizations of QM in which, eg., the superposition principle breaks down \cite{kibble89,weinberg89}, which in recent years have focused on the possible role of gravity in engineering this breakdown \cite{kibbleQG,penrose96,bassi14,stampCWL,CWL2-3}.
+There have also been extensive efforts to look for generalizations of QM in which, eg., the superposition principle breaks down \cite{kibble89,weinberg89}; in recent years these have focused on the possible role of gravity in engineering this breakdown \cite{kibbleQG,penrose96,bassi14,stampCWL,CWL2,CWL3}.
+In all of these developments, alternative definitions of quantum states have been sought.

-One can argue that even in ordinary one-particle QM, a simple wave-function description is inadequate.
-Non-local features of ordinary QM have been known for a long time - in, eg., the Aharonov-Bohm effect \cite{AhB57}, and in interaction-free measurements \cite{no-int}.
+That path integrals provide a more general formulation of QM states has been known for a long time \cite{morette82}, and their usefulness has been seen in, eg., the Aharonov-Bohm effect \cite{AhB57}, and in interaction-free measurements \cite{no-int}.
 In such examples, the time evolution of a quantum system ${\cal S}$ depends both on what can happen along the paths ${\cal S}$ does follow, and also those paths it does {\it not} follow.
 In a path integral formulation this seems quite natural - but not if we deal entirely with the wave-function $\langle {\bf r}|\Psi_S(t) \rangle$, which is zero in regions where no paths are followed.

+In more recent years path integrals have also been used to deal with topological field theories, and in describing states with fractional statistics for many-particle systems \cite{fracStat,wu84,stone}; in these systems, boundaries play a key role in defining both the ground and excited states.

+What almost all of these discussions have in common is (i) their emphasis on the role of boundaries in defining quantum states; (ii) the use of the path integral in giving this definition; and (iii) the presence of gauge fields.
+This last feature adds a further complication, since one would like to be able to define gauge invariant quantities.